keith/smileykeith.com/_posts/2022-03-02-debugging-bazel-actions.md

   compiles, or native binary linking, there are easy command line flags you can pass to invalidate the actions, specifically things like `--copt=-v` and `--linkopt=-v` respectively.
-Another useful thing to know for this case is that bazel doesn't have any semantics around flags like this, so if you need to invalidate the action a second time, you can often append the same option again, repeating it, to make bazel re-run it, for example `--linkopt=-v --linkopt=-v`, and the underlying tool won't care about the repitition.
+Another useful thing to know is bazel doesn't have any semantics around the contents of these flags, so if you need to invalidate the action a second time, you can often append the same option again, repeating it, to make bazel re-run it.
+For example `--linkopt=-v --linkopt=-v`, often the underlying tool won't care about the repetition.
 This works best when changing flags will only invalidate a small number of actions so you don't have to rebuild a ton of things before you get to the action you care about.
-- change flags on the specific target.
+- Change flags on the specific target.
 If changing flags globally is too invasive for your build, you can often edit the `copts` attribute of the specific target you care about to invalid the action.
 Again passing `-v` is often a useful way to get it to re-run without